-It’s important to note: the vehicles in question have already been recalled between 2008 and 2011.
-According to NHTSA’s data, however, only 70% received repairs.
+It's important to note: the vehicles in question have already been recalled between 2008 and 2011.
+According to NHTSA's data, however, only 70% received repairs.
 That leaves 313,000 vehicles that need critical repairs immediately.
-If you own one these cars:
+If you own one of the following cars:

 Full List of Acura Vehicles with Recalled Takata Inflators

 Given the scope of these recalls, NHTSA decided to spread out the recalls to get replacements to owners in the highest-risk regions or zones first.
 The last wave of inflator-related recalls is expected to begin in early 2020.